S5CY/student/hacks/background.md

       }
     }

-    // Background object that scrolls infinitely
-    class Background extends GameObject {
+    // Background object that goes on infinitely class Background extends GameObject {
       constructor(image, gameWorld) {
         // Fill the canvas with background image